Network Working Groups

 Inter-regional Group (IRG)

-The IRG was created to join all four Neurosurgical Units with meetings every two months to table operational issues and to promote national working.
+The IRG was created to join all four Neurosurgical Units with quarterly meetings to table operational issues and to promote national working.
 It bridges the gap between strategy and policy arising from the work of the MSN Board, and operational and clinical activity within Neurosurgery services.
 The IRG sits below the MSN Board within the structure of the Network, where it has operational oversight and a governance function.

 Paediatric Advisory Group (PAG)

 This group performs similarly to the IRG, with a focus to drive improvement in the delivery of care of paediatric patients.
 The PAG is made up of Consultants and other professionals delivering care to our younger patients, to ensure governance oversight of the delivery of services, ensure equitable care can be delivered throughout Scotland, and to improve the transition between paediatric and adult services when necessary.
 The group has oversight of audit work, such as the annual CAPNA Audit (Clinical Audit for Paediatric Neurosurgical Activity).
 The PAG also meets to discuss operational matters of paediatric services, which are delivered separately to adult services.
-The PAG meets every 6 months.
+The PAG meets twice per year.

 Allied Health Professionals